TOOLS

 Beneficiary Eligibility

-Lower income families which include citizens or eligible immigrants.
+Families which include citizens or eligible immigrants.
 The term "Families" includes but is not limited to: (1) a family with or without children; (2) an elderly family (head, spouse, or sole member 62 years or older), (3) near elderly family (head, spouse, or sole member 50 years old but less than 62 years old); (4) a disabled family; (5) a displaced family; (6) the remaining member of a tenant family; or (7) a single person who is neither elderly, near-elderly, displaced, or a person with disabilities.

 Credentials/Documentation

 Preapplication coordination is required.
-An environmental impact assessment is required for this program.
+An environmental impact assessment is required for this listing.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
+An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-OMB Circular No. A-110 applies to this program.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 PHAs may submit a full proposal (HUD-52483-A) which includes, but is not limited to a project description, development method, offer of sale of real property, site information and financial feasibility pursuant to 24 CFR Part 941 and Handbook 7417.l REV-l and, if applicable, additional statutory or policy requirements governing the funds provided for the particular fiscal year.
 This program is excluded from coverage under OMB Circular No. A-110.

 Award Procedure

-Usually the HUD Field Office Manager makes final decision to approve individual applications.
-Also, agencies must have Annual Contribution Contract and Cooperative Agreement.
+Usually, the HUD Field Office Manager makes final decision to approve individual applications.
+Also, agencies must have Annual Contribution, Contract and Cooperative Agreement.

 Deadlines

-Contact the headquarters or regional office, as appropriate, for application deadlines.
+Contact the headquarters or regional location, as appropriate for application deadlines

-Range of Approval/Disapproval Time
+Approval/Disapproval Decision Time

 From 30 to 60 days.
 Approximately 60 days from the deadline for applications for processing applications/proposals.